code4real/dotfiles/README.md

 * Time-able and fast

+## Installs
+(Should really be a single, OS-flexible bootstrap script.)

+### PC-BSD

+Essential:
+    pkg install coreutils zsh gawk i3 rxvt-unicode tmux vim

+Niceties:
+    pkg install chromium firefox lxappearance openjdk

+## Arch Linux
+    yaourt -S zsh i3 i3status rxvt-unicode tmux vim

+## Fedora/CentOS
+    yum install -y

+## Debian/Ubuntu

 ## Setup

-1. Ensure some important things are installed: zsh, vim, git

-1. Create a new user account if you don't already have one, or want to try a fresh start.
+1. Create a new user account if you don't already have one, or if want to try a fresh start.
+As a root/admin user, run:

-        sudo useradd -s /usr/bin/zsh -m YOUR_USERNAME
+        useradd -s /usr/bin/zsh -m YOUR_USERNAME

+        # Or, for mac:
+        ./useradd-mac.sh YOUR_USERNAME

+1. Enable `sudo` on your account.
+Hopefully, it's already done; try this: sudo ls

+1. Download the bootstrapping script:

+1. Run the bootstrapping script to install some essential packages, clone the repo, and put the dotfiles into place.

+        ./bootstrap.sh

 1. Move your own config files temporarily into a scratch area for later reference.